cristianamihu/cristianamihu/README.md

                                                          👋 Hi, I’m Cristiana

-Currently a second-year student pursuing a Computer Science Bachelor Degree at Babeș-Bolyai University📚
+Currently a second-year student pursuing a Computer Science Bachelor Degree at Babeș-Bolyai University of Cluj-Napoca📚

 Learn more about my experience through my resume: